Ecosystem · Mobile-First Viking Cruises · 2024

 Map & KPIs

-Identified core pain points and business objectives.
-Established KPIs around search categories and user touch-points before any design began.
+Identified core pain points and established KPIs around search categories and user touch-points before any design began.

 02